 10. Get ready to be the center of attention

-Pakistans are known for their hospitality.
-As a guest, it is an honour for them to host you and they truly will go above and beyond to make your stay great.
 This is actually quite nice, but if you aren’t used to the attention it can feel overwhelming.
-Just remember that it’s coming out of geuine place.
+Just remember that it’s coming out of a genuine place.